BrahimAkar/BrahimAkar/README.md

 [![glitch badge](https://img.shields.io/badge/youtube-basma4tech-%23FF0000?style=flat&logo=youtube)](https://www.youtube.com/user/basma4tech)
 [![twitter badge](https://img.shields.io/badge/instagram-@brahim_akar-%23E4415F?style=flat&logo=instagram&logoColor=white)](https://instagram.com/brahim_akar) <br>
 I am an Android & Web developer with a deep passion for learning new technologies and helping others in learning and solving their problems.
-I have previously worked as a full-stack developer and a frontend developer.
-But I have been a mobile developer since 2018.
-I always pay attention to the smallest details and I’m looking for new ways to challenge myself on all occasions, both in my professional and personal life.
+I have previously worked as a full-stack developer and a frontend developer, I always pay attention to the smallest details and I’m looking for new ways to challenge myself on all occasions, both in my professional and personal life.